procount/pinn/README_PINN.md

 1. Format the USB device as FAT 32 and copy the PINN files to it, just as you would for a normal PINN installation on an SD card.
 2. Boot PINN on the Pi from the USB device.
 3. Install your required OSes as normal.

+## Setting OS Partition Sizes

+Once the OSes have been selected, they will be displayed in a table to allow their partition sizes to ba adjusted according to your personal requirements.

+Against each OS name is a Nominal figure which denotes the absolute minimum size required by that OS.
+Any remaining available space will be divided equally between the expandable partitions across all the OSes.
+This figure is shown in the Extra column, with the Total column showing the sum of the Nominal and Extra amounts.

+Only the Extra column can be edited.
+If too large a size is entered, it will be adjusted to the maximum permissable size.
+To increase the size of an OS, it is first necessary to make some space available by reducing the size of the other OSes.
+The `Clear` and `balance` buttons can help with this.

+The `clear` button will zero all the Extra fields, allowing each OS's additional size to be specified.
+It is even possible to set the Extra size for OSes that are not expandable.

+The `balance` button will distribute any remaining space equally amongst any expandable partitions across all the OSes.

 ## Project Spaces